RaphaelTetreault/gfz-cli/docs/usage-guide.md

 | `--unpack-mipmaps`        | Unpack mipmaps.
 Off by default.                 |
 | `--unpack-corrupted-cmpr` | Unpack corrupted CMPR textures.
 Off by default. |

-#### Unpacking Mipmaps
+#### Unpack Mipmaps

 When unpacking a `.tpl` file, you can ask the unpacker to also save each textures' uncorrupted mipmaps.
-See [Unpacking Corrupted CMPR Textures](#unpacking-corrupted-cmpr-textures) for more information about corrupted mipmaps.
+See [Unpack Corrupted CMPR Textures](#unpack-corrupted-cmpr-textures) for more information about corrupted mipmaps.

 ```shell
 # Unpack "in/bg/bg_mut.tpl" textures and all textures' valid mipmaps
 gfz-cli.exe tpl-unpack in/bg/bg_mut.tpl --unpack-mipmaps
 ```

-#### Unpacking Corrupted CMPR Textures
+#### Unpack Corrupted CMPR Textures

 F-Zero AX and F-Zero GX `.tpl` files do not store CMPR textures correctly.
 Due to a bug, they can under-allocate memory.
 Due to the nature of this bug, mipmaps are most susceptible to this issue.